Want to Build a Website in 2022? Here’s Your Game Plan

 Step 10: Advertise

 You’ve got a great thing going, and it’s time to tell the world.
-Advertising, even for the beginner website owner, is a no-brainer that can be simple, effective, and affordable.
+Even for the beginner website owner, advertising is a no-brainer that can be simple, effective, and affordable.
 Try your hand at two basic types of targeted advertising:

 Step 11: Market with Email

-Email is one of the best tools your e-commerce site has for finding new customers, bringing back previous ones, and maintaining relationships.
+Email is one of your e-commerce site’s best tools for finding new customers, bringing back previous ones, and maintaining relationships.

 Learn the Basics